LGBTQ rights in Senegal: 2023

+Arrests and prosecutions: selected cases

 2008

 In 2008, Dakar's Icone magazine reported on and published photographs of an alleged gay marriage that had taken place in a private home in Senegal.
 The editor of the magazine, Mansour Dieng, claimed that he subsequently received death threats.
 Five men in the photographs were arrested but were later released without charge.
 It is not clear if the arrests stemmed from Senegal's anti-homosexuality laws or the death threats.

 2009

 On 19 December 2008, nine men were arrested on charges of homosexuality in a private flat in Dakar, allegedly after police received an anonymous tip.
-One of the arrestees was Diadji Diouf, the owner of the flat and a well-known Senegalese activist who heads AIDES Senegal, which provides HIV / AIDS prevention and treatment services to men who have sex with men.
+One of the arrestees was Diadji Diouf, the owner of the flat and a well-known Senegalese activist who heads AIDES Senegal, which provides HIV/AIDS prevention and treatment services to men who have sex with men.
 The men were repeatedly tortured while in police custody, even after they confessed to being gay.

 On 6 January 2009, all these men were convicted of "indecent conduct and unnatural acts" (5 years' imprisonment) and for "being members of a criminal group" (3 years' imprisonment).
 The judge said that AIDES Senegal was a "cover to recruit or organize meetings for homosexuals, under the pretext of providing HIV/AIDS prevention programmes".

 The Court of Appeals overturned the convictions in April 2009 and ordered the immediate release of the men.
 While incarcerated, the nine were held in special quarters because of threats from other inmates.
 Shortly thereafter, Imam and Member of Parliament Mbaye Niang organized a march to protest both homosexuality in general and the government intervention that allowed for the release of the men.